 These are extremely easy to hook up too.
 I mounted them inside the totes 3 to a side and spaced fairly evenly apart.

-AEROPONICS DIY UPDATE FOR 2017
+AEROPONICS DIY UPDATE

 These really are great misting assemblies.
 Unfortunately they can be hard to find because the sellers keep changing their listings but they can be found on the Pro Water Parts site.
 Search for nozzles.
-Also they can be found here.

 Currently both stores are selling the white assemblies which have lower gallons per hour than the black ones.
 You can swap out nozzles if you want higher GPH.